 What are the Different Methods of Cleaning Electronic Circuit Boards?

-PCB flux removal can either happen at the benchtop, which generally requires a manual cleaning method.
+PCB flux removal can either happen at the benchtop, which generally requires a manual cleaning method, or in automatic or semi-automatic processes.
 This is common for low volume electronic PCB assembly, rework, and repair.
 Manual cleaning methods are generally more laborious and less repeatable, so results may vary from operator to operator.
 For higher volume assembly or reduced variability, more automated cleaning methods are used.

 Manual Flux Removal Methods

-- Aerosol– Aerosol flux removers have the advantage of a sealed system, which ensures fresh solvent every time, and agitation provided by the spray pressure and pattern.
+- Aerosol– Aerosol flux removers have the advantage of a sealed system (ensuring fresh solvent) and agitation (provided by the spray pressure and pattern).
 A straw attachment is generally included to spray into areas with greater precision.

 - Aerosol w/brush attachment– A brush can be added to the aerosol nozzle, so the solvent sprays through the brush as you scrub.